jalada/yappconfig/README.md

 ## Configuring

+In Rails, AppConfig should Just Work™.
+For everything else you can configure it using a `configure` block:

     AppConfig.configure do |config|
       config.config_file = "/path/to/config" # Default in Rails app is config/config.yml.
       config.environment = "production" # Multi-stage config files, default none.
       config.auto_reload = false # Defaults to true.
     end

+## Sample configuration file

+AppConfig supports single stage and multi-stage files.
+In Rails it will expect a multi-stage file where the stages correspond with your Rails environment variable.
+It will also expect the configuration file to be in `config/config.yml` in the root of your application.

+### Single stage example

+    simple_config: "is simple"
+    nested_config:
+      is_nested: true

+### Multi-stage example

+Here, every stage inherits from defaults and then configurations can be overriden.

+    defaults: &defaults

+      multistage_config: "is clever"

+    development:
+      <<: *defaults

+    production:
+      <<: *defaults

+      multistage_config: "is very clever"

+Watch out for this:

+    defaults: &defaults

+      server:
+        host: localhost
+        port: 6789

+    production:
+      <<: *defaults

+      server:
+        host: production-box
+        # port is now unset!

+That is, by overriding `server` all nested values have been 'deleted' because it has been overridden with a new hash.
+In this example, you would have to explicitly set `port` again in production.
+For this reason, it's probably best to avoid too much nesting...

 ## Contributing to app-config